 The Chair will limit or disallow questions on the basis that they are irrelevant, unduly repetitious (and thus irrelevant), or abusive.
 The Chair has final say on all questions and determinations of relevance, subject to any appeal.
-The Chair may consult with legal counsel or the Director of Title IX and Compliance on any questions of admissibility.
+The Chair may consult with legal counsel or the Title IX Director on any questions of admissibility.
 The Chair may ask Advisors to frame why a question is or is not relevant from their perspective but will not entertain argument from the Advisors on relevance once the Chair has ruled on a question.

-If the Parties raise an issue of bias or conflict of interest of an Investigator or Decision-maker at the hearing, the Chair may elect to address those issues, consult with the Director of Title IX and Compliance, and/or preserve them for appeal.
+If the Parties raise an issue of bias or conflict of interest of an Investigator or Decision-maker at the hearing, the Chair may elect to address those issues, consult with the Title IX Director, and/or preserve them for appeal.
 If bias is not in issue at the hearing, the Chair should not permit irrelevant questions that probe for bias.